HyagoOliveira/InputSystem/README.md

 ## Showing Input Sprites

-Before showing any Sprite on screen, it's necessary to create Sprite Tag assets.
+Before showing any Sprite on screen, it's necessary to create at least one Sprite Tag asset.

 ### Creating a Action Sprite Tag